 An eBill is an electronic copy of your paper bill that you can view anytime from within the Bill Pay service.

 eBills are a secure and convenient way to keep all of your bills in one place.
-You will be notified when an eBill arrives and when it is due so you never have a late payment.
+You will be notified when an eBill arrives and when it is due.

 How long do you store my payment history and eBills?

 The last 24 months of payment history and eBills are available online for you to view.

 Can I choose what notifications are sent to me?

 We send many types of notifications and alerts to you via email to keep you informed and up to date regarding your payments.
 Some alerts are system generated and cannot be turned off, but there are many others you can choose to “turn on” or “turn off”.
 To edit reminder and alert preferences, select this menu option from the “I want to” choice within Bill Pay.

 You can change your email address by clicking on the My Settings link in the header of the main Bill Pay page.

 Find the payee in your list and click on its corresponding Options link.